 At a basic level, linking these two elements means that generic versions cannot gain regulatory approval while the patent on the original version is still valid.
 The aim is to protect the IP rights and investment of the original innovator, while allowing the generic manufacturer to avoid becoming embroiled in costly legal disputes.

-….. early resolution mechanisms for patent disputes are emerging as a regional standard in Asia
+….. patent linkage is emerging as a regional standard in Asia

 While different government agencies are responsible for the entirely separate processes of granting patents for new medicines and for approving new pharmaceutical products for market entry, too often regulators will grant marketing approval for a generic without regard to whether an applicable patent remains in force.

 Effective early resolution mechanisms have three major features.